 Black Friday and Cyber Monday shoppers are fickle – they’ve got thousands of stores to visit and a limited amount of time, and so won’t think twice about leaving you hanging at the checkout.

-Taking some time to improve your checkout process could pay off on the day.
+Taking some time to improve and optimize your checkout process could pay off on the day.
+In 2023, cart abandonment rate is 70.72%, so there’s always room to improve your customers experience at checkout.

 Can you add extra payment options such as PayPal or Bitcoin?
 The more strings to your ecommerce bow the better because you’re giving your customers more opportunities to give you their money.

-With 3 in 10 US purchasing journeys online involving more than one device, tying shopping carts with accounts means your customers don’t lose their orders if they switch device, and you don’t risk losing out on almost a third of your revenue.
+With 36% of American’s now having at least 3 digital devices to their name, a single online transaction can span multiple devices before completion.
+Tying shopping carts with accounts means your customers don’t lose their orders if they switch device, and you don’t risk losing out on almost a third of your revenue.

 It’s a win-win!

-Running campaigns on social media sites like Pinterest, Facebook, Twitter and Instagram can be a great way to get eyeballs on your ecommerce site; but it’s not enough to just push ads out there, you have to push those adds to the right people.
+Running campaigns on social media sites like Pinterest, Facebook, Twitter, TikTok, and Instagram can be a great way to get eyeballs on your ecommerce site; but it’s not enough to just push ads out there, you have to push those adds to the right people.

 Watch out for Black Friday and Cyber Monday hashtags you can piggyback on.
 Using the social media plug-ins available from ecommerce website builders will let you integrate your store with Facebook or Twitter.

 In our experience testing ecommerce stores, Facebook is the most effective channel to drive traffic to your site and generate sales.
-This is reflected in the stats: purchase rates increased 42% for ecommerce companies on facebook on Black Friday 2016.
+This is reflected in the stats we found in our recent report on digital marketing ROI statistics: it sees the best ROI, with 40% of marketers citing it as their leading social channel.

 For many of us, Black Friday and Cyber Monday can feel overwhelming.
 Email gives you the chance to cut through the noise and provide a really personal offering to your customers.

-Make sure you start your email campaign at last a week advance to whet your customers’ appetite for the sales you’re going to offer them on across the weekend.
+Make sure you start your email campaign at least a week in advance to whet your customers’ appetite for the sales you’re going to offer them on across the weekend.

 A simple but effective email campaign would include: